Same Girl (Jennifer Lopez song)

 "Same Girl" is a song recorded by American entertainer Jennifer Lopez for her eighth studio album, A.K.A.
 (2014).
 The song was written by Lopez and Chris Brown in collaboration with the song's producers Antwan "Amadeus" Thompson, Charles "Chizzy" Stephens, and Ryan "Ryghtous" Tedder, while Cory Rooney handled vocal production of the song.
 A solo version of "Same Girl" was released on February 4, 2014, as the second promotional single from A.K.A..
-An accompanying music video for the solo version of the song was directed by Steve Gomillion and Dennis Leupold in the Castle Hill neighbourhood of The Bronx, Lopez's hometown.
+An accompanying music video for the solo version of the song was directed by Steve Gomillion and Dennis Leupold in the Castle Hill neighborhood of The Bronx, Lopez's hometown.
+This video embodies Lopez in the Bronx with its residents, among them are children, rappers, prostitutes, dancers who are living in South Bronx.
 "Same Girl" was remixed to feature fellow Bronx artist and rapper French Montana for its inclusion on the album.
 In 2022 a new orchestral version of the song was released in support of Lopez's Netflix documentary Halftime.

 Background

 Lopez tweeted a picture of herself on March 21, 2013 in the recording studio with her long-time collaborator Cory Rooney and American singer Chris Brown.
 Lopez captioned the picture with the hashtag "#SAMEGIRL", leading some to believe that it was either a song title or the name of Lopez's upcoming eighth studio album.
 Several days later, Brown described their collaborations as being "fun stuff" and "party music".
 In April, Lopez commented that she and Brown were "in the studio, writing songs and just getting that whole 'Jenny from the Block' flavor back".
 She also revealed that they "worked on a bunch of ideas" and that they had discussed the possibility of recording a duet for Brown's upcoming sixth studio album, X (2014).
 In September 2013, Brown revealed the titles of two songs that he had written for Lopez: "Emotions" and "Same Girl".

 On January 13, 2014, during her appearance on The Tonight Show, Lopez shared a 45-second preview of "Same Girl" and its music video.
 Two days later, Lopez revealed that the snippet was "just something [she] was doing for the fans" and that the song was not the first single from her upcoming album, despite some speculation and media reporting that it would be.
-"Same Girl" is the second promotional single from A.K.A., after Lopez released the DJ Mustard-produced song "Girls" on January 22 2014.
+"Same Girl" is the second promotional single from A.K.A., after Lopez released the DJ Mustard-produced song "Girls" on January 22, 2014.
 Like its successor, "Girls" was remixed to feature a rapper for its inclusion on the album; the album version of "Girls" features rapper Tyga.